vmware-tanzu/community-edition/docs/site/content/docs/assets/vsphere-clusters.md

 This section describes setting up a management and workload cluster on vSphere.

+### Import a Base Image Template into vSphere

+Before you can deploy a cluster to vSphere, you must import a base image template into vSphere that contains the OS and Kubernetes versions that the cluster nodes run on.
+These are available in VMware Customer Connect.
+For each supported pair of OS and Kubernetes versions, VMware publishes a base image template in OVA format, for deploying clusters to vSphere.
+After you import the OVA into vSphere, you must convert the resulting VM into a VM template.

 1. Open the [Tanzu Community Edition product page on](https://customerconnect.vmware.com/downloads/get-download?downloadGroup=TCE-0100) VMware Customer Connect.